 We will continue to complete the remaining activities over the coming months.

 Protecting our Customers

-Communications Alliance Ltd, the primary telecommunications industry body association, has published a brochure on the code called Protecting Our Customers.
+Communications Alliance Ltd, the primary telecommunications industry body association, has published a brochure on the code called Protecting Our Customers (opens in new window) (PDF, 124KB).
 To assist our customers in understanding the key aspects of the TCP Code and how it relates to them, we are pleased to make this available.